 Why are there multiple offerings with the course number EDU-558?

 EDU-558 is the course number assigned when a new PLS course is approved through Wilkes University.
 This course number is temporary and is typically used for at least one semester.
-If the district or entity approving your course(s) for reimbursement inquires about EDU-558 being a repeat of a course you have already completed, please contact us at 270-748-1174, firstname.lastname@example.org, and/or supply this explanation.
+If the district or entity approving your course(s) for reimbursement inquires about EDU-558 being a repeat of a course you have already completed, please contact us at 270-748-1174, firstname.lastname@example.org, and/or print this letter of explanation.
 We are happy to clarify or answer any questions.
 To see the courses listed with this number, please visit the Wilkes University website: [EDU-558 Topics Courses]

 Is PLS Classes the credit grantor for these courses?

 No. Our accredited college and university partners approve our courses and instructors, award the graduate credit, and issue transcripts.

 How do courses offered through PLS Classes help me become a more effective teacher?

 Participants often tell us that our courses have transformed their professional practice and student achievement.
 Each course is aligned to the competencies of teacher effectiveness frameworks, enabling you to select the courses that best meet your needs or interests for professional growth.
 To match a course to your professional learning goals, please visit our alignments page.
 We are happy to discuss your professional needs.
 Contact us at 866.PLS.CLAS (866.757.2527).

 I need to miss a day of class.
 May I still register for the class?

 PLS Classes are highly participatory, making it very hard to make up an absence.
 To discuss your needs on a case-by-case basis, contact us at 866.PLS.CLAS (866.757.2527) or email@example.com.